Track coach Salazar’s 4-year doping ban upheld by CAS

 Track coach Alberto Salazar received no relief from the Court of Arbitration for Sport, which upheld his four-year ban for a series of doping-related violations that had long been pursued by American regulators.

-A person familiar with the decision told The Associated Press on Wednesday the bans for both Salazar and endocrinologist Jeffrey Brown, first passed down in 2019, had been upheld.
-The person did not want to be identified before CAS published the decision of its three judges.

-That followed Thursday from the court in Switzerland, which confirmed its panel rejected two appeals — the combined Salazar and Brown challenge to their four-year bans and a request by the U.S. Anti-Doping Agency for longer sanctions.
+CAS announced the decision Thursday, confirming its three-judge panel has rejected two appeals – one from Salazar and endocrinologist Jeffrey Brown, who challenged their four-year bans, and a request by the U.S. Anti-Doping Agency for longer sanctions.

-The judges confirmed Salazar had broken anti-doping rules and had been banned in line with current guidance, but they were unimpressed with how the case was handled over several years.
+The judges confirmed Salazar had broken anti-doping rules and had been banned in line with current guidance, but they also were critical of USADA’s handling of the case over several years.

 The court said in a statement ”the way in which the case was conducted by USADA and that the evidence was presented and, in some cases, later abandoned, seemed to be out of proportion and excessive when compared to the severity and consequences of the (violations) that have been established.”